Werenski’s season-ending injury latest blow to Blue Jackets

 “You put the uniform on, you try to win,” said Tortorella, who won the Stanley Cup with Tampa Bay in 2004.
 “But we’re teaching all the time.
 We need teaching.”

 Injuries and underachieving performances derailed the Blue Jackets this season.
-They lost winger Gustav Nyquist to a shoulder injury in training camp and have recently been without injured forwards Emil Bemstrom and Riley Nash.
+They lost winger Gustav Nyquist to a shoulder injury in training camp and were recently without Nash and fellow injured forward Emil Bemstrom.

 A trade of center Pierre-Luc Dubois to Winnipeg for scoring winger Patrik Laine and Central Ohio native Jack Roslovic also did not work out well for the Blue Jackets.
 Laine, who scored 140 goals in four-plus seasons with the Jets, has only seven goals and seven assists in 32 games for Columbus.